luhuhis/correlators_flow/README.md

 # Spectral function analysis

+Make sure you are still in the top-level folder of the code repository `correlators_flow`.

-## Create figures that illustrate spectral function models and reconstruction process
+## **Sketch spectral function models and reconstruction process**

 Create **Figure 6.10** at `$BASEPATH_PLOT/quenched_1.50Tc_zeuthenFlow/coupling//UV_spf_EE_quenched_1.5Tc.pdf`.